vvinay17/Vinay_Vuppala_Project_Manager/README.txt

 ### 👋 About Me

-I'm a **Technical Project Manager** with **6+ years of experience** spanning data analytics, business analysis, product ownership, and end-to-end project delivery.
-My career path — **Business Analyst → Business Specialist → Business Analyst/Product Owner → Technical Project Manager** — has given me a rare blend of *technical fluency* and *business/strategic thinking*.
+I'm a **Technical Project Manager** with **6+ years of experience** across Business Analyst, Product Owner, and Technical Project Manager roles at organizations like RealPage, Mastercard, and Bank of America.
+That path means I don't just manage timelines — I understand the data behind the decisions, the backlog behind the roadmap, and the stakeholders behind the sign-off.

 I specialize in:

-- 🎯 **Agile & Scrum delivery** — sprint planning, backlog prioritization, stakeholder management
+- 🎯 **End-to-end Agile/Scrum delivery** — from backlog grooming to release (Agile, Scrum & SAFe)
-- 📊 **Data-driven decision making** — predictive modeling, business insight generation, requirements analysis
-- 🔁 **Cross-functional leadership** — aligning engineering, business, and leadership stakeholders
+- 🏦 **Regulated fintech/banking delivery** — cross-functional stakeholder management across engineering, compliance, and business teams
-- 📈 **Process improvement & risk management** across enterprise-scale programs
+- 📊 **A data analytics lens on prioritization and risk** — SQL, data analytics, process improvement
+- 🔁 **Credit risk management & data-driven delivery** in enterprise environments

-I hold a **Master's in Business Analytics** from the **University of North Texas**, which grounds every project I run in data — not just gut instinct.
+I hold a **Master's in Business Analytics** from the **University of North Texas**, which keeps my approach grounded in evidence rather than guesswork.

-Outside the corporate world, I founded and led **[Crave International](https://github.com/vvinay17/Project_CRAVE_INTERNATIONAL)** (2019–2023), an events & startup-incubation venture in Hyderabad — my first hands-on lesson in end-to-end program ownership, vendor negotiation, and cross-functional team leadership.
+Outside the corporate world, I founded and led **[Crave International](https://github.com/vvinay17/Project_CRAVE_INTERNATIONAL)** (2019–2023), an events & startup-incubation venture in Hyderabad, handling vendor negotiation, event delivery, and partnerships with government and academic institutions.
+I've also stayed close to the entrepreneurship and public-service side of business — strategy work with a state-run innovation initiative and a central-government-affiliated MSME chapter, helping early-stage teams go from idea to funded product.

+If you're building a team that needs someone who can speak both "backlog" and "business case" — feel free to reach out.

 </td>
 <td width="40%" valign="top">